Medical Billing and Coding Schools in Oregon

 - Phone Number: 541-472-7000

 - Website: www.trch.org

-Three Rivers has 125 licensed beds and more than 200 physicians.
-Their key services include cancer treatment, neonatal care, emergency medicine, hospice care, imaging, and physical therapy.
+Three Rivers Hospital’s key services include cancer treatment, neonatal care, emergency medicine, hospice care, imaging, and physical therapy.
 Benefits at Three Rivers include medical and dental coverage, flex spending accounts, a matching 403b life insurance, long-term disability, earned time off, educational assistance, a vision plan, and more.